You could argue that this is the most exciting time to be working in the retail apparel field since the invention of

 But with all the change in the industry, some long-running challenges remain.
 Amazon, of course, is one.
 As much as 40 cents of every dollar spent on apparel online will be going to Amazon, “The Apparel Industry’s Digital Transformation” reports.
 The report also looks at the industry’s response to these kinds of shifts in the market and consumers’ behavior.

 A good part of the answer lies in technology — not just in terms of reaching and serving customers, but in the garments themselves.
-How is fashion changing and how fast is it moving?
+How is the fashion industry changing and how fast is it moving?
 Consider a conversation we had with Grace McCarty, a senior design student at the Fashion Institute of Technology in New York.
 McCarty was part of a team of students that worked with IBM and the company’s Watson technology to design clothes featuring wearable technology.

 The video interview below features a brief description of what she came up with.